xtellurian/xtellurian.github.io/source/about/index.md

 ---
 title: About Rian
-date: 2020-10-01 19:20:33
+date: 2023-01-19 00:00:01
 layout: about
 ---

-My name is Rian Finnegan, and I'm a founder (Cherry YC W22), engineer, software developer, and technologist.
+My name is Rian Finnegan, and I'm a father, founder, developer, and musician.

-I care about people and how they interact with the world.
-I write mostly about web technology, but also on other topics as they interest me.